A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 What's the cost of a CRO audit?

 Costs vary depending on whether you do it yourself or hire an expert.
-DIY audits are mostly time-consuming, while professional audits can cost from one to several thousand dollars.
+DIY audits are mostly time-consuming, while professional audits can cost a few to several thousand dollars.